 - Detailed design work for the improvements is under way and work could start in early 2018.
 It's likely the work will be completed in stages over two years.

 - The feedback period on the traffic changes (resolutions) related to this proposal was 25 July to 11 August 2017.

-- Councillors approved the proposal to upgrade the track and improve access between Glover Street and the bottom of the track in mid-September 2017.
+- Councillors approved the proposal to upgrade the track and improve access between Glover Street and the bottom of the track on 14 September 2017.